Matir/wrongbaud.github.io/_posts/2019-12-30-Holiday-Teardown.md

 ## Target 2: ATGames Blast

 Second on the list, is a simple [HDMI based game device](https://blast.atgames.net/blast_family/5/game_list) that was given to me by a friend who knows how much I enjoy tearing these things apart.
-They were kind enough to give me to (they were on sale at target for $5 apparently) knowing that one would likely be torn apart.
+They were kind enough to give me two (they were on sale at target for $5 apparently) knowing that one would likely be torn apart.

 ### Hardware Overview